Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## May 26
 finished and merged the working number display onto the main branch. trying to change it so that numbers display only when dug

+## may 30
+working on a dig function that recursively opens up empty spaces. started by trying to repurpose alena's display of the numbers

 ## Alena Chen

 ### May 22